MaritimeCloud/Sandbox/mc-mms-wildfly-client/README.md

 To test that the resulting MmsTextService implementation works properly with standard JEE concepts such as injection and transactions, each message sent and received is persisted.

-Also, to test error handling, 50% of the calls will fail with an exception.
+Also, to test error handling, the messaging calls can be configured to fail with an exception.
+The error rate along with the MMS client configuration is configured in the *ApplicationStarter* class.

 Test sending MMS text messages to all registered *MaritimeTextingService* services using the REST endpoint: